Night of the Fox (novel): Plot summary

 The two are flown to occupied France by a Westland Lysander aeroplane and Harry uses his authority to demand transport on a regular convoy from the port of Granville to occupied Jersey.
 Harry sails on a naval vessel, but Sarah, as a civilian, must travel on a cargo boat.
 On board, she meets Lt.
 Guido Orsini, an Italian gunnery officer.
 The flotilla is attacked by Allied Motor Torpedo Boats and the boat on which Sarah is sailing is sunk by torpedoes.
 She is rescued by Orsini and they finally arrive in Jersey.

 Sarah's civilian documents and status – and the Walther PPK pistol she carries – arouse some suspicion with Captain Muller, the local head of the Geheime Feldpolizei, but Harry's impeccable authority leaves the Germans scrambling to assist him in any way he wishes, providing him accommodation and a personal vehicle, a Kubelwagen.
 Nevertheless, the Chief of Police, seconded from the Gestapo, decides to find out more about Vogel.

-On a tour of the island, Vogel finds Inspector Willi Kleist, Muller's deputy, trying to rape a young local girl, and after a fight, Kleist is badly injured by Vogel.
+On a tour of the island, Vogel finds Inspector Willi Kleist, Muller's deputy, trying to rape a young local girl, and after a fight, Kleist is badly injured by Gallagher.
 The former swears revenge on Vogel.

 The plan to evacuate the wounded Kelso is upset by the arrival of Field Marshal Erwin Rommel on a surprise tour of inspection.
 But no-one of the party, and only one of the German officers, Major Hofer, is aware that 'Rommel' is actually Corporal Erich Berger, a cabaret performer and actor who is Rommel's double.
 The real Rommel has been drawn into a plot to assassinate Hitler and needs to be temporarily away from Germany, meeting with several generals in Normandy to formulate their plan.
 Berger is to serve as his alibi, with Hofer as his 'aide'.

 A small aircraft is sitting at the airfield for the weekly mail flight, but the flight cannot be commandeered except by special authority.
 Harry, who has planned to assassinate Rommel, unmasks him as Berger and gets him to give that authority.
 Berger agrees to co-operate, and reveals that he is actually Heini Baum, a German Jew who has assumed the identity of the dead Berger and has survived as a soldier, even winning the Iron Cross while serving with the Afrika Korps.